 The Pacific Council’s Junior Fellowship program is a great opportunity for students and recent graduates to gain valuable experience behind the scenes of a non-profit foreign affairs organization.
-Learn more about what our Junior Fellows do here at the Pacific Council by reading interviews with and published articles by previous Junior Fellows here and here, impact statements from previous Junior Fellows below, and profiles of previous Junior Fellows below.
-Also check out a Facebook Live video presentation about water scarcity by our Fall 2017 Junior Fellows, and a Facebook Live video presentation about Los Angeles and immigration, Hollywood and the #MeToo movement, the environment, and the California effect by our Summer 2018 Junior Fellows.
+Learn more about what our Junior Fellows do here at the Pacific Council by reading their profiles below, impact statements from the previous cohort of Junior Fellows, and the published articles by current and previous Junior Fellows here and here.